jpaulobf/R2NES/README.md

 ### Overview
 Experimental NES emulator (CPU + PPU) in Java focused on background pipeline accuracy & diagnostic tooling.

-### Current Release (0.5)
+### Current Release (0.5.5)
-APU audio core (Pulse/Triangle/Noise), non-linear mixer, and JavaSound output.
-Audio starts automatically when a ROM is loaded.
+Optional gamepad support (LWJGL/GLFW) and improved packaging with runtime libs under `target/lib`.
+Audio (0.5) remains as described below.

-What's new in 0.5:
+What's new in 0.5.5:
+* Gamepad (optional): enable with `gamepad=true` in `emulator.ini`.
+Standard mapping to NES buttons (A/B/Start/Select + D-Pad), fallback to left stick axes.
+* Packaging: dependencies are copied to `target/lib` and Jar manifest uses Class-Path to load them automatically.

+Highlights from 0.5:
 * APU: Pulse1/Pulse2 duty sequencers and sweep (with immediate divider reload on write), Triangle with linear counter and 32-step table, Noise with 15-bit LFSR (short/long modes).
 * Mixing: NES-style non-linear pulse combiner and TND mixer (Triangle + Noise; DMC pending).
 * Sampling & Playback: fixed-rate 44.1 kHz sample generation with a ring buffer, drained by a JavaSound player (PCM16 mono).
 Auto-starts on ROM load and restarts on ROM reload.